badass-techie/CoinSight/README.md

 ### Subgraph Component

 The subgraph continuously indexes price data from Chainlink price feeds on the Ethereum mainnet.
-This allows for efficient querying of historical price data for supported cryptocurrencies and gold.
+This allows for efficient querying of historical price data for supported cryptocurrencies.

 ### Telegram Bot Component

 The bot serves as the user interface, allowing users to:

-1. Select a cryptocurrency or gold
+1. Select a cryptocurrency.
 2. Choose a future date for prediction
 3. View recent historical price data
 4. Receive an AI-generated price prediction for the selected date